Coin Flip

 Integration test

-Integration tests are generally written in JavaScript.
+Integration tests can be written in both Rust and JavaScript.
 They automatically deploy a new

 contract and execute methods on it.
 In this way, integration tests simulate interactions

 from users in a realistic scenario.
-You will find the integration tests for the counter
+You will find the integration tests for the coin-flip

 A Note On Randomness